 What did I then do?
 I immediately logged on to the 24/7 billing support chat channel, of course.
 Word of warning, the tale is convoluted from this point onward.

 - I began by stating my “grievances.”
-To avoid misunderstandings, I carefully highlighted what I was seeking.
-This being cancellation of one of the subscriptions and a refund for the double-billed amount.
+To avoid misunderstandings, I also painstakingly highlighted what I was after, this being the cancellation of one of the subscriptions and a refund for the double-billed amount.
 (Which to me, would logically be the monthly sum)